PoisotLab/ms_network_prediction/manuscript.md

 ### What is a predictive model?

 Models are used for many purposes, and the term "model" embodies a wide variety of meanings in scientific discourse.

+All models   can be thought of as a function, $f$, that takes a set of features $x$ and parameters $\theta$, and maps them to predicted output states $y$ based on those inputs, $y=f(x,\theta)$.

+Models can be used for either descriptive or predictive purposes.
 Various attempts to categorize models have been made --- phenomenalogical vs. mechanistic [@], data vs. algorithmic [@Breiman2000TwoSch], statistical vs. process [@McElreath2020StaRet].
-What unifies all models is that any model can be thought of as a function, $f$, that takes a set of features $x$ and parameters $\theta$, and maps them to predicted output states $y$ based on those inputs, $y=f(x,\theta)$.

-Models can be used for either descriptive or predictive purposes.
-Many forms of scientific inquiry are based around the inverse problem  synonymous with "fitting" a model.
+Many forms of scientific inquiry are based around the inverse problem, synonymous with "fitting" a model [@Stouffer2019AllEco].
 In this context, the goal of using a model is to estimate the parameters, $\theta$, that best explain a set of empirical observations, $\{\hat{x}, \hat{y}\}$.
 In some cases, these parameter values are themselves of interest (e.g the strength of selection), but in others cases, the goal is to compare different models $f_1, f_2, \dots$ to determine which provides the most